On automatic continuity of operators from ordered to topological vector spaces: On continuity of some operators between ordered topological vector spaces

-It is straightforward to see that o-convergent and ru-convergent (hence, o-Cauchy and ru-Cauchy) nets are eventually order bounded.
-In particular, o-convergent and ru-convergent (hence, o-Cauchy and ru-Cauchy) sequences are order bounded.
+It is straightforward to see that every o-convergent and every ru-convergent (hence, every o-Cauchy and every ru-Cauchy) net is eventually order bounded.
+In particular, o-convergent and ru-convergent (hence, also o-Cauchy and ru-Cauchy) sequences are order bounded.